dannagle/ragatron/README.md

 - Raga start with various items

-## Built-in Hacks for Lava Blade
-The only supported build is the version on Humble Bundle.

-- Healing at camp costs 1 gold
-- Lars has extra movement
-- Luna has extra attack
-- Seraph has extra health
-- Sobek has extra magic
-- Blitz has extra movement, attack, and health
-- Earn more gold
-- Expose Developer Tools

-## Built-in Hacks for Game Dev Tycoon
+## Built-in Hacks for Indie Game Sim
-The only supported build is Humble Bundle version 2014-09-17

-- Contracts pay 100x
-- Research Points grow much faster
-- Large G3 Booth is cheap
+- All the items in the store are cheaper
-- Code Incomplete is Awesome!
+- Publishing games is cheaper
-- Expose Developer Tools

-## Built-in Hacks for Elliot Quest
+## Built-in Hacks for Soul Thief
-The only supported build is Humble Bundle version 2015-03-25
+Since this is early access, breaking changes are frequent.

-- Start with 16 hearts
+- Start with 15 hearts
-- Jump Higher
-- Stronger Arrow
-- Chest has 500 coins
-- Whirlwind is cheap
-- Flame is cheap
-- Rock is cheap
-- Ice is cheap
-- Expose Developer Tools
+- Start with 1 million gold
+- Start 1000 small keys
+- Start with 1000 big keys
+- 10,000 bonus prize tickets
+- Super Strong Melee
+- Start with gear
+- Show Div Containers

 ### Instructions